-I never thought I would suggest something over coconut oil for skin, but rosehip oil, also known as rosehip seed oil, is running a close race with coconut oil when it comes to its benefits for the skin.
-Rosehips were a remedy that was used by the ancient Egyptians, Mayans and Native Americans all because of its amazing healing properties.
-(2)
+I never thought I would suggest something over coconut oil for skin, but rosehip oil — also known as rosehip seed oil — is running a close race with coconut oil when it comes to its benefits for the skin.
+Rosehips were a remedy used by the ancient Egyptians, Mayans and Native Americans all because of their amazing healing properties.
+(1)

 Indeed, rosehip oil was made into a syrup and rationed in Britain during wartime to ensure children’s resistance to infection.
 The syrup was made from the empty seed cases and also helped provide relief from diarrhea, stomach and menstrual cramps, nausea and indigestion.
 As you can see, rosehip oil — which is technically not an essential oil — has many uses that go more than skin deep.